zhjtwx/BATNet/README.md

 ├── ct_at_left_patch.nii.gz
 └── ct_at_right_patch.nii.gz
 ```
-These files can then be directly used as input for BAT-Net classification.
+These files can then be directly used as input for BATNet classification.
 #### Important Note
 All mask files must be stored as binary masks:
 - 1 indicates foreground.